 Should You Buy Stocks?

-Otherwise, it's time to do a little soul searching.
 Suppose your day job is making guitars.
 You probably know a lot about the right kinds of wood to use, what you can get out of various types and sizes of strings, and what kind of body shapes make which sounds.
-You probably also understand the business and customers, like who buys which types of guitars and what you can sell them for.
-In short, you know your business.
+You probably also understand the business and customers, like who buys which types of guitars, the cohorts of customers, and who is willing to spend what for various levels of instrument quality.

 If someone came to you with a great business opportunity to make and sell more guitars but didn't know the difference between an acoustic or an electric guitar or why you want nylon strings in one situation and bronze in another, you might question that opportunity.
 After all, someone who doesn't understand a business is going to have more trouble making money than someone who knows it inside and out.
 (Though see The E-Myth Revisited to learn why merely knowing how to do a job is no guarantee of business success.)